anjalisilva/libraryStatistics/README.md

 ## Description

-`libraryStatistics` is an R package with a Shiny dashboard that permit to visualize and compare up to five years of data, at one time, from the annual survey of Association of Research Libraries (ARL).
+`libraryStatistics` is an R package with a Shiny dashboard that permit to visualize and compare data from the annual survey of Association of Research Libraries (ARL).
 ARL data describes the collections, staffing, expenditures, and service activities of the ARL member libraries in the United States and Canada.
-This tool contains functions to perform analysis of ARL data by calculating ratios and produce graphical outputs to support for comparative and exploratory analysis.
-The `libraryStatistics` package was developed using `R version 4.3.2 (2023-10-31)`, `Platform: x86_64-apple-darwin20 (64-bit)` and `Running under: macOS Ventura 13.2`.
+This R package is designed for the analysis and visualization of library statistics published from the annual survey.
+The Shiny application enables the generation of various statistical ratios for comparative analysis.
+Through the interactive interface of the application, users can dynamically visualize ratios by selecting ARL member libraries, years, and also by creating custom ratios, which enhances the usability of the published data.
+Library statistics data published from the annual survey may be downloaded from ARL Data Portal for any number of years and across any number of ARL member libraries.
+However, at one time, both the R package and Shiny application would only enable to perform analysis on 5 ARL member libraries and 5 years.
+The `libraryStatistics` package was developed using `R version 4.3.2 (2023-10-31)`,
+`Platform: x86_64-apple-darwin20 (64-bit)` and
+`Running under: macOS Ventura 13.2`.